North Kosovo: Politics

-Since 1999, the north of Kosovo, which had a majority of Serb inhabitants, had been governed as de facto independent from the Albanian-dominated government in Pristina.
+Since 1999, the institutions of the Serb-majority North Kosovo have been de facto governed by Serbia.
 It used Serbian national symbols and participated in Serbian national elections, which are boycotted in the rest of Kosovo; and in turn, it boycotted Kosovo's elections.
 The municipalities of Leposavić, Zvečan and Zubin Potok are run by local Serbs, while the Mitrovica municipality had rival Serb and Albanian governments until a compromise was agreed in November 2002, whereby the city has one mayor.
 Serbs were active participants in the Kosovo Elections of 2013.

 The region united into a community, the Union of Serbian Districts and District Units of Kosovo and Metohija established in February 2008 by Serbian delegates meeting in Mitrovica, which has since served as North Kosovo's capital.
 The Union's President is Dragan Velić.
-This union is not recognised by the Republic of Kosovo, or by UNMIK.
-And was abolished in 2013 as a result of the Brussels Agreement.
+This union is not recognised by Kosovo or by UNMIK, which was abolished in 2013 as a result of the Brussels Agreement.

 There is also a central governing body, the Serbian National Council for Kosovo and Metohija (SNV).
 The President of the SNV in North Kosovo is Dr. Milan Ivanović, while the head of its Executive Council is Rada Trajković.
 Local politics are dominated by the Serbian List for Kosovo.
 The Serbian List was led by Oliver Ivanović, an engineer from Mitrovica.

 North Kosovo is by far the largest of the Serb-dominated areas within Kosovo, and unlike the others, directly borders Central Serbia.
 This had facilitated its ability to govern itself almost completely independently of the Kosovo institutions in a de facto state of partition; the authorities in turn chose to observe Belgrade's direct rule, which was generally recognised as the legal authority over Kosovo as a whole until the 1998–1999 Kosovo War.
 However, despite the region being contiguous with Central Serbia, its location within Kosovo and the subsequent conditions of the Kumanovo Treaty in 1999 mean that UNMIK officials have freedom of movement in North Kosovo whereby they assume supervisory status whilst no institution (e.g. police) is in place to enforce Serbian central directives which apply to the rest of Serbia.
 Before the 2008 Kosovo declaration of independence, it had been speculated that Kosovo might be partitioned with North Kosovo remaining part of Serbia.
-The complexity of the region has been on the agenda of the 2011 Pristina-Belgrade Talks.
+The complexity of the region has been on the agenda of the 2011 Pristina–Belgrade Talks.
 In November 2012, Prime Minister of Kosovo Hashim Thaçi stated that autonomy for Northern Kosovo will never be granted, and the region will always remain a part of the Republic of Kosovo.